grafana/agent/docs/sources/flow/setup/configure/configure-linux.md

 weight: 300
 ---

-# Configure Grafana Agent on Linux
+# Configure Grafana Agent in flow mode on Linux

 To configure Grafana Agent in flow mode on Linux, perform the following steps: